mtremsal/fly-machines-proxy-demo/README.md

 Still, for an average engineer such as yours truly, this isn't exactly a walk in the park.
 We have to learn the specific APIs and idiosyncrasies of a given vendor.
 We can't easily test our code locally because a lot of the complexity comes from the interplay of various serverless offerings.
 We're strongly nudged towards the javascript / typescript / Wasm ecosystem rather than our runtime or framework of choice.

-On paper, the release of [Fly Machines](https://fly.io/blog/fly-machines/) provides an interesting alternative:
+On paper, [Fly.io](https://fly.io/) provides an interesting alternative:

 * [Firecracker microVMs](https://fly.io/blog/sandboxing-and-workload-isolation/) provide great workload isolation, quick boot times, and performant compute.
 * [Fly Machines](https://fly.io/docs/reference/machines/) offer an API to manually orchestrate VMs and the ability to scale down to zero.